 Mrs. Marjorie Pickens pulled the collar of her black wool coat tightly under her throat.
-A chilly wind blew litter and wrappers under her feet.
-She kicked at them absentmindedly with her black knee-high boots as she headed down the cracked sidewalk away from her daughter's warm apartment.
+A chilly wind blew litter and leaves under her feet.
+She kicked at them absentmindedly with her black knee-high boots as she headed down the sidewalk after leaving her daughter's warm apartment.
 The bus stop was located two blocks away and the bus was not due to arrive until 3:13 P.M.
 The time was only 2:00.
 She carried a brown paper bag which her daughter, Suzette, had handed her in the apartment.
-Her daughter had told her not to open it until she got home.
+Suzette had told her not to open it until she got home.
 It did not feel not too heavy and it smelled like freshly baked bread.
-She wanted to to open it and tear off a piece.
+Marjorie wanted to to open it and tear off a piece.
 "Maybe I should at least wait until I get to the bus stop."
-She knew she should wait until she got home, as her daughter had requested… It had always been an issue between them; Marjorie never listening to her daughter or respecting her wishes.
-"Just for once, just this one time, do what she would like you to do, and wait," Marjorie pleaded with herself.
+She knew she should wait until she got home, as her daughter had requested.
+It had always been an issue between them: Marjorie never listening to Suzette or respecting her wishes.
+"Just for once, just this one time, do what she would like you to do ... and wait," Marjorie pleaded with herself.

-From the window of her ground floor apartment, Suzette Pickens watched her mother make her dreary way down the dusty street.
-She just knew her mother would open that bag and tear off a piece of her perfectly formed whole wheat loaf.
-Would she have the discipline to wait… after all they had discussed?"Just one time! " She thought to herself. " Do this one thing for me… one, two, three, four, five, six…" But, there it was: The lifting arm and and the sliding hand.
-Suzette watched sadly as her mother's black figure walked down the street...eating the freshly baked bread.
+From the window of the ground floor apartment, Suzette watched her mother make her way down the street.
+She knew her mother would open the bag and tear off a piece of the perfectly formed whole wheat loaf.
+Would she have the discipline to wait … after all they had discussed?Just one time! " She thought to herself, " Do this one thing for me … one, two, three, four, five, six …" But, there it was: The lifting of her arm and and the sliding of her hand into the bag.
+She watched sadly as her mother's black figure walked down the street...eating the freshly baked bread.

 Meanwhile, Marjorie had met the man of her dreams.
 It happened at the bus stop.
 She had taken off her black coat and sat contentedly eating the bread her daughter had baked earlier that day.
 A man riding by on his bike caught a whiff of the freshly baked bread.
 As he passed, he saw the person of Marjorie.
 She had taken off her tortoise shell glasses and let down her beach blond hair and there she sat in a yellow sundress.
 He circled the bike around and jumped off.
 He gracefully slid next to Marjorie on the bus bench, introduced himself as Ellis and asked if he could have a piece of that delicious smelling bread.
 She smiled at his tan face and pulled off a piece of bread.
 They sat munching as the traffic whizzed by and the afternoon shadows grew longer.
 It was love at first sight for both of them before any conversation.